Tavh/customer-platform/customer-frontend/README.md

 # Customer frontend

-** This app is not included in the main docker-compose because it takes several minutes to build
+** This app is not included in the main docker-compose because it takes several minutes to build for production

 To deploy this app, npm is required.